Clinical Medical Assistant Program

 Requirements

-• In order to be admitted, you must be at least 18 years of age and have a high school diploma or a General Education Development Certificate (GED).
-There are no specific skills or experience that are considered prerequisites for entry into the training program.
+• In order to be admitted, applicants must be at least 18 years of age and have a high school diploma or a General Education Development Certificate (GED).

 • Students must take and pass a criminal background check and an 11-panel drug screening (provided by the University of Utah).